primal therapy: does it work?

 Instead, they choose to engage in the primal therapy process intermittently.
 They know it's a fast and efficient way to deal with the challenges of love and life.

 Such people tend to be less emotional and more rational.
 Their feelings, thinking and behaviours are congruent.
 They have access to all their feelings but are not controlled or driven by them.
 They tend to be less dramatic; requiring less drama to feel alive.

 People who choose primal therapy as a lifestyle can “feel on their feet”.
 They can get to the core of their feelings very quickly and communicate from this place.
 The beauty of this is it minimises projection, manipulation, and games.

 People who choose primal as a path tend to make more decisions that are right for them.
 They find their direction and answers from within themselves.
 It does take commitment and effort to reach this place, but it’s well worth the effort.

 So if you're looking for a quick fix or very short-term solution to your problems, then primal therapy is probably not the right process for you.

 If however you are looking for a useful tool that can be used well after the major treatment part is complete you cannot go past primal therapy.

 If you've read through the above and you’re curious about primal therapy as a therapeutic process, then you might like to visit our sister site Primal Therapy Australia and read the frequently asked questions FAQ's or read the FAQ's on this site.

-If you want to take the next step and enquire about making an initial appointment to discuss your personal situation, please email or call the Jamillon Centre.
+If you want to take the next step and inquire about making an initial appointment to discuss your personal situation, please email or call us.